davdar/maam/writeup/paper.markdown

 κσ ∈ KStore : KAddr → 𝒫(Frame × KAddr)
 ``````````````````````````````````````````````````

-We have already established a join-semilattice structure for `Val` in the
-abstract domain interface.
-Developing a custom join-semilattice for
-the stack-store is possible and is the key component of recent developments in
-pushdown abstraction.
-For this presentation we use `𝒫(Frame × KAddr)` as an
-abstraction for stack frames for simplicity.
+\paragraph{Execution}
 To execute the interpreter we must introduce one more parameter.
 In the
 concrete semantics, execution takes the form of a least-fixed-point computation
 over the collecting semantics.
 This in general requires a join-semilattice
 structure for some `Σ` and a transition function `Σ → Σ`.
+However, we no longer
+have a function `Σ → Σ`; we have a monadic function `Exp → M(Exp)` which does
+not immediately admit a least-fixed-point iteration to execute the analysis.

-For the monadic interpreter we require that monadic actions `Exp → M(Exp)` form
+To solve this, we require that monadic actions `Exp → M(Exp)` form a Galois
-a Galois connection with a transition system `Σ → Σ`.
-This Galois connection
+connection with a transition system `Σ → Σ`.
+This Galois connection serves two
-serves two purposes.
-First, it allows us to implement the analysis by
+purposes.
+First, it allows us to implement the analysis by converting our
-converting our interpreter to the transition system `Σ → Σ` through `γ`.
+interpreter to the transition system `Σ → Σ` through `γ`.
+Second, this Galois
-Second, this Galois connection serves to _transport other Galois connections_
+connection serves to _transport other Galois connections_ as part of our
-as part of our correctness framework.
-For example, given concrete and abstract
+correctness framework.
+For example, given concrete and abstract versions of
-versions of `Val`, we carry `CVal α⇄γ AVal` through the Galois connection to
+`Val`, we carry `CVal α⇄γ AVal` through this Galois connection to establish `CΣ
-establish `CΣ α⇄γ AΣ`.
+α⇄γ AΣ`.

-A collecting-semantics execution of our interpreter is defined as the
+A collecting-semantics execution of our interpreter is then defined as the
-least-fixed-point of `step` transported through the Galois connection `(Σ → Σ)
+least-fixed-point iteration of `step` transported through the Galois connection
-α⇄γ (Exp → M(Exp))`.
+`(Σ → Σ) α⇄γ (Exp → M(Exp))`.
 `````indent```````````````````````````````````````
 μ(X).
 X ⊔ ς₀ ⊔ γ(step)(X)
 ``````````````````````````````````````````````````